 Graduate Assistant Coach

-Jen Daro is in her first year as a softball graduate assistant coach at St. Cloud State
+Jen Daro is in her second year as a softball assistant coach at St. Cloud State.

 Daro is from Omaha, Nebraska (Skutt Catholic High School) and attended and played softball at Creighton University.
 She aided the Bluejays to 94 wins in her four years with the program including 32 victories in BIG EAST Conference play.